December 20, 2019 | Purdue Global | Updated January 5, 2021

 • Oversee the closeout process when a contract has been fulfilled

-Launch or Advance Your Legal Career With Purdue Global
+Launch or Advance Your Legal Career with Purdue Global

 Purdue Global offers a number of online certificates and degrees in the legal services industry, including: